 Broken, chipped, cracked, or fully removed - all not-so-great situations, but they can get much worse if not taken care of properly.

-Chipped/Cracked Teeth: A tooth with a minor crack or chip can wait for medical attention, but you will want to be cautious about eating foods that are tough to bite or chew.
+A tooth with a minor crack or chip can wait for medical attention, but you will want to be cautious about eating foods that are tough to bite or chew.
 You’ll also want to be attentive to foods with extreme temperatures.
-Use over-the counter pain meds as needed.
+Use over-the-counter pain meds as needed.

-Apply a cold compress to the check near the broken tooth.
+Apply a cold compress to the cheek near the broken tooth.

 Apply gauze to the broken tooth to help soak up the bleeding.
 If gauze isn’t readily available, a wet tea bag can be used as a substitute.
 Note, bleeding should subside after 10 minutes.